OpenNebula/terraform-provider-opennebula/website/docs/index.html.markdown

 ### Environment variables

-The provider can also read the following environment variables if no value are set in the the `provider` block attributes:
+The provider can also read the following environment variables if no value is set in the the `provider` block attributes:

 * `OPENNEBULA_ENDPOINT`
 * `OPENNEBULA_FLOW_ENDPOINT`